 In the summer, the park hosts an NCC Bistro, providing an opportunity for outdoor enthusiasts to stop, refuel and enjoy the view.

 A section of Remic Rapids Park was once dominated by invasive plants.
 Thanks to a partnership with the Rideau Valley Conservation Authority and the help of volunteers, we have restored it to a healthy, functioning natural area.
 Today, it offers ample wildlife habitat, breeding areas for frogs and great foraging locations for birds.

-To complement the park’s beauty, artist John Felice Ceprano has created balanced rock sculptures by hand on the river’s edge since 1986.
-The artist uses fossilized and colourful rocks found on the shore to build these sculptures.
-They provide the public with a free and exploratory art experience that compliments its natural setting.
-Over the course of the season, Mr. Ceprano creates dozens of gravity-defying sculptures that will amaze visitors to the park.
+To enhance the park’s beauty, artist John Felice Ceprano has created balanced rock sculptures on the river’s edge since 1986.
+The artist uses fossilized and colourful rocks found on the shore to build these sculptures by hand.
+They provide a free and exploratory public art experience that complements the park’s natural setting.